KevJord76/milestone-project-1/README.md

 - The biggest issue/problem that I encountered was to make sure that my screen/section heights and widths worked correctly on the different screen sizes.
 I had to make adjustments to these settings to get my responsive design to work correctly.

+## Deployment

+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Master Branch
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here - https://kevjord76.github.io/milestone-project-1/index.html

 ## Credits

 I would like to say thanks to Chris Quinn, who was my mentor for this project.
 He was very helpful and gave me a lot of encouragement when things were not going well for me.